Jane and Beth help people still

 — Dr. Dan Gottlieb,

-Radio Host for PBS “Voices in the Family,”
+Radio Host for NPR “Voices in the Family,”

 Philadelphia Inquirer Columnist, Author

 We met in the elevator of the Child Guidance Clinic of Philadelphia, while taking a master’s class in family therapy.
 We’ve been the closest of friends and colleagues since that day in 1984.
 Through extensive work in the areas of trauma, abuse, shame, and eating disorders, we have come to understand a lot about the human condition, the resilience of the spirit and the process of healing.